SumaitaB/Machine-Learning-Algorithms/README.md

 # Machine Learning Algorithms
-Ths repository contains a number of Machine Learning Programs such as: Implementation of Naive Bayes Algorithm, Linear Regression, Decision Trees etc.
+Ths repository contains a number of Machine Learning Programs such as: Implementation of Naive Bayes Algorithm, Linear Regression, Decision Trees using ID3, CART etc.